weaveworks-guides/weave-net-legacy/site/cloud/part-2-deploy-continuous-delivery.md

 You will need a GitHub account for this step.

-In order to modify the Socks Shop, fork the following two repositories:
+Before you can modify the Socks Shop, fork the following two repositories:

-* [https://github.com/microservices-demo/front-end](https://github.com/microservices-demo/front-end) - the front-end of the application.
-We will update the color of one of the buttons in this example.
+* [https://github.com/microservices-demo/front-end](https://github.com/microservices-demo/front-end) - the front-end of the Sock Shop application.
+You will update the color of one of the buttons in this example.
-* [https://github.com/microservices-demo/microservices-demo](https://github.com/microservices-demo/microservices-demo) - the repo that stores the Kubernetes manifests for the application.
-Flux will update this repository.
+* [https://github.com/microservices-demo/microservices-demo](https://github.com/microservices-demo/microservices-demo).
+This repo stores the Kubernetes manifests for the application.
+Flux automatically updates this repository.

-Go to each GitHub repository and click "Fork" in the top right hand corner, and fork the repository to your own GitHub account.
+To fork the GitHub repositoris and click "Fork" in the top right hand corner, and the repositories will appear in your own GitHub account.

 ## Shut Down The Socks Shop Running on the Kubernetes Cluster

-If you followed the instructions above, the Socks Shop demo will already be running on your Kubernetes cluster.
-You will need to remove that so you can deploy a copy from your own fork:
+If you followed the instructions above, the Socks Shop demo will already be running in Kubernetes.
+First delete the `sock-shop namespace` so you can deploy a copy from your own fork.

+On the master node run:

 ~~~bash
 kubectl delete namespace sock-shop